Ph # (480) 965-3867

 poetry by Steven Cordova

-In Long Distance, the fourth title in the Canto Cosas series, Steven Cordova vividly portrays the life of a young, gay, HIV-positive man living in New York.
-Cordova uses ironic humor to advance AIDS poetry, dissolving the figurative ghetto associated with it and describing a general human condition in which people of many backgrounds come to terms with a wide range of problems, some of them life-threatening.
+In Long Distance, the fourth title in the Canto Cosas series, Steven Cordova vividly portrays the life of a young gay man living in New York--in this case, a man who has tested positive for HIV.
+The poet uses ironic humor to dissolve the figurative ghetto associated with the subject and to describe a general human condition in which those who survive pick up the pieces and continue their search for harmony.
+An important step in the evolution of AIDS poetry, Long Distance is the poet's first book-length collection.

 Steven Cordova penned the chapbook Slow Dissolve (Momotombo Press, 2003).
-He has published poems in a variety of publications, including Art & Understanding, the James White Review, Evergreen Chronicles, and Borderlands: Texas Poetry Review, and in online journals La Petite Zine, The Cortland Review, and Lodestar Quarterly.
+He has published poems in a variety of publications, including Barrow Street, Callaloo, The Journal, and Northwest Review, as well as in the online journals La Petite Zine, The Cortland Review, and the Poetry Foundation Web site.
 His work also appeared in the anthology Ravishing DisUnities: Real Ghazals in English (Wesleyan University Press, 2000).
 Cordova holds a degree from the University of Texas at Austin and lives and works in New York City.